 Since then, I haven't had any pain typing, writing, or talking, despite typing for hours a day on a very un-ergonomic laptop keyboard with an unergonomic chair, desk, and posture (I ended up giving my ergonomic keyboard to charity).
 I have experienced the "plantar fasciitis" a couple times since then, but I apply the same strategy and it goes away in a few minutes without me missing a stride.

 To this day, certain aspects of what Dr. Sarno writes don't really ring true to me.
 For example, I wasn't having any emotional trauma or repressed anger during this period (with the big exception, admittedly, of the injury itself).
 And with so much of Freud's psychological ideas having been discredited in the past century, I just don't see my tricky subconscious mind trying to dupe my gullible conscious mind, or anything like that.
 But I understand that lots of other people find that these ideas resonate very well with their experience, so who knows.
-[Sure, I have my own speculative ideas about what's really going on, but I doubt anyone would care to hear my completely-ill-informed ramblings on this topic. :-) ]
+[Update - I wrote this addendum with my own ideas about what was really going on.]

 In any case, regardless of whether or not all the details of Dr. Sarno's diagnosis are correct, there's no doubt that the treatment is effective, or was for me.
 And I guess there's nothing wrong with that: after all, there are plenty of standard prescription medications which work in ways that aren't entirely understood, but they're still used if they've been proven safe and effective.
 Not only that, I can add that at least one of the most important points of Dr. Sarno's diagnosis---that there isn't any super-slowly-healing-tissue-damage inherent in RSI---is also proven (at least in my case) by the fact that my two-day recovery would have been physiologically impossible otherwise.